-Application to British universities has to be made through UCAS (the Universities and Colleges Admissions Service) between September 1st and January 15th of the academic year before the candidate hopes to start at university.
-Candidates are advised to apply by the beginning of December at the latest.
-This means that they should decide on the universities to which they wish to apply to between the last term of Year 12 and the first half term of Year 13.
+UK Universities: Application to British universities has to be made through UCAS (the Universities and Colleges Admissions Service), with a deadline between September 1st and January 15th of the academic year preceding enrolment.
+Specific deadlines for Oxford, Cambridge, and medical schools are on October 15th.
+Candidates should decide on their university choices between the last term of Year 12 and the first half term of Year 13.
 UCAS applications require a personalised teacher reference, grade submission and a personal statement written by the student.

 Applicants to American universities and colleagues are considered on the basis of their academic record, school references and admissions tests.
 Each individual institution sets its own admissions requirements and the standard of competition varies considerably.
 The basic requirements are successful completion of secondary education as provided in the applicant’s own country or in the national system in which the applicant has been educated.
 Students educated in British schools will therefore be expected to have five IGCSEs and two A levels, including Mathematics and English.
 Other disciplines usually required are a social science (for example, History), a natural science and a foreign language.

 Competitive American universities and colleges require the same academic standards as competitive British universities.
 Less competitive universities may accept applications with five IGCSEs but without A levels.
 Students who have taken A levels are given credits for them as if they had taken the US Advanced Placement Test.